Our areas of intervention

 See the projects linked to this area of intervention

-Many diseases are due to poor access or lack of access to water.
+Many diseases are due to poor access or lack of access to clean drinking water.
 In certain regions, access to care and health services is also an issue that poses significant problems on a daily basis.

-PADEM promotes improved access to water by proposing the construction of more efficient equipment located closer to populations (Bolivia, Senegal, etc.).
+PADEM promotes improved access to clean drinking water by proposing the construction of more efficient equipment located closer to populations (Bolivia, Senegal, etc.).
 The same goes for access to health with the desire to offer health services ever closer and adapted to the needs of the populations concerned (Mongolia, Senegal, etc.).

 See the projects linked to this area of intervention